OctopusDeploy/blog/blog/2023-02/deprecating-azure-vm-extension/index.md

 ## How to provision Tentacle VMs going forward

-We recommend using [ARM templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) and [Custom Script Extensions](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows) to deploy Tentacles from now on.
+We recommend using [ARM templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) and [Powershell DSC Extensions](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/dsc-windows) to deploy Tentacles from now on.

 Below we outline the basic steps to creating such a deployment.